Why Amazon.com, Inc. (AMZN) Shares Are Dropping After Recent Events

 AMZN Market Performance

-AMZN stocks went down by -0.61% for the week, with the monthly jump of 4.94% and a quarterly performance of 30.64%, while its annual performance rate touched 77.24%.
-The simple moving average for the period of the last 20 days is 1.39% for AMZN stocks with the simple moving average of 41.14% for the last 200 days.
+AMZN stocks went up by 3.11% for the week, with the monthly jump of 3.89% and a quarterly performance of 30.53%, while its annual performance rate touched 81.00%.
+The simple moving average for the period of the last 20 days is 4.43% for AMZN stocks with the simple moving average of 44.78% for the last 200 days.

 Analysts’ Opinion on Amazon.com, Inc. (NASDAQ:AMZN)